 - I have one large, fluffy pillow that I tuck into my belly while I sleep.
 While side-sleeping, this pillow also acts to support the arm on top of my body.

 - I have one thin, firm pillow tucked between my knees.
 For me, I’ve found that a thin pillow is more comfortable than a thick one and helps decrease any hip pain I may feel during the night.

-We’ve all endured the struggle to get a good night’s sleep while pregnant.
+We’ve all endured the struggle to get a good night’s sleep while pregnant, especially in the third trimester when your body has completely changed.
 Nearly every pregnant woman has been at the point where she’s tried all she knows to do and sleep is still elusive.
 Hopefully these tips can ensure that those sleepless nights are few and far between.

 Kopa Birth’s online childbirth classes allow you to prepare for a natural childbirth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class to learn more about preparing for a natural hospital birth.

 - Hashmi, A. M., Bhatia, S. K., Bhatia, S. K., & Khawaja, I. S. (2016).
 Insomnia during pregnancy: Diagnosis and Rational Interventions.
 Pakistan journal of medical sciences, 32(4), 1030–1037. https://doi.org/10.12669/pjms.324.10421

 - Pregnancy & Sleep: Tips, Sleep Positions, & issues.
 (2020, October 30). https://www.sleepfoundation.org/pregnancy

 - Problems sleeping during Pregnancy: Medlineplus medical encyclopedia. (n.d.). https://medlineplus.gov/ency/patientinstructions/000559.htm